jnm2/lang-design/Target-typed static member lookup.md

 ## Detailed design

-1. In target-typed locations, a new primary expression may be used which starts with `.` and is followed by an identifier.
+There is a new primary expression, _target-typed member binding expression_, which starts with `.` and is followed by an identifier.

-2. Target-typed locations are expanded to include operands of overloadable operators, and expressions that are invoked.

-### Target typing through overloadable operators
+If this expression appears in a location where there is no target type, a compiler error is produced.
+Otherwise, this expression is bound in the same way as though the identifier had been qualified with the target type.

+TODO: how is target type determined?

+- Patterns: is this a primary expression?
+How to identify what is being matched against?
+  - is/switch directly, nested pattern
+- Look ahead to `new` while unifying with patterns?
+Make this a `type_name`?
+- Invocations: conversions can't help here, but we do need to see through the tree.

-TODO: flesh out.
-Consider unary (`~.None`), non-bitwise (`new(1) + new(2)`)
+TODO: Consider unary (`~.None`) and non-bitwise (`new(1) + new(2)`) operators

 ### Notes